 Sensitisation

-No data are available to evaluate skin or respiratory sensitisation.
-The boric acid and alcohol metabolites are not considered to be sensitisers (NICNAS 2013a; NICNAS2013b; NICNAS 2013c; NICNAS 2014; NICNAS 2018).
+No data are available for the chemicals to evaluate skin or respiratory sensitisation.
+The metabolites (boric acid and relevant alcohols) are not considered to be sensitisers (NICNAS 2013a; NICNAS 2013b; NICNAS 2013c; NICNAS 2014; NICNAS 2018).

 Repeat dose toxicity